Dream Childcare – Local Offer

-We also have an open door policy so that any questions you may have you can call/email any time, any day.
+We also have an open door policy so that any questions you may have you can call/email any time any day.
 We also hold our twice a year parent evening to discuss your child’s development and their achievements and anything us or yourself think they need help with.

-We are very keen for your child to learn at home as well and all our resources are available to take home for 2-3 days at a time, as well as access to local toy libraries and other childminders resources we sometimes borrow.
+We are very keen for your child to learn at home as well and all our resources are available to take home for 2-3 days at a time, as well as access to local toy libraries and other resources we sometimes borrow.

 If a child is not making progress, we have access to support from other childcare professionals and local children and family centres.
-Any concerns we would initially discussed with yourself before seeking any help.
+Any concerns would we initially discussed with yourself before seeking any help.

 5. What support will there be for my child’s overall well-being?